vueuse/vueuse/packages/core/createTemplatePromise/index.md

 })
 ```

-This could work nicely by sending those infomation to top level component and let it render the dialog.
+This would work by sending these information to the top-level component and let it render the dialog.
 However, it limits the flexibility you could express in the UI.
-For example, if you want the title to be red, if you want extra buttons, etc. You might end up with a lot of options like:
+For example, you could want the title to be red, or have extra buttons, etc. You would end up with a lot of options like:

 ```ts
 const result = await dialog.open({